silversub/terraform/setup_cli.md

    6. Copy the public SSH key value in the **Public key** field.
    7. Click **Add SSH key** to save your SSH key.

-4. To provision {{site.data.keyword.cloud_notm}} classic infrastructure resource, retrieve the classic infrastructure user name and API key.
+4. To provision {{site.data.keyword.cloud_notm}} classic infrastructure resources, retrieve the classic infrastructure user name and API key.
 For more information, see [Managing classic infrastructure API keys](/docs/iam?topic=iam-classic_keys)

 ## Storing your credentials in a local Terraform variables file
 {: #store_credentials}